 Diane loves the moment when a person’s whole face lights up with the realization that their dog will actually listen; at the same time, the dog becomes attentive, eagerly waiting to see what will happen next.

 Diane has always had dogs in her life.
-She and her husband had German Shepherds as part of their family (pack) for 28 years.
-Now, in addition to her husband, Diane shares her home with Gwin, a Golden Retriever mix she rescued from a shelter in Georgia, and William, a Yorkshire Terrier mix.
+Now, she shares her home with Gwin, a Golden Retriever mix she rescued from a shelter in Georgia, and William, a Yorkshire Terrier mix.
 Newest additions to the family are two Shiloh Shepherds, Ceilidh and Belle.

 Prior to opening Paws Down Training Service in 2006, Diane completed a year-long apprenticeship at a local kennel.
 She has been certified as a Canine Good Citizenship (CGC) evaluator by the American Kennel Club since 2009.
 The CGC program promotes responsible dog ownership, and it helps foster a stronger relationship between you and your dog.